 We have moved to the realm of 2.x!!!
 Didn't hear any negative feedback from the beta 2.0 version that supports 2019, so we're off to the races.
 Note 2.x has a breaking change by removing the obsolete options (see obsolete options in documentation below).

 If you still need 1.x for an older VS install (there's no shame in having two VS install versions, but don't worry, we won't tell anyone you still need VS2015 for that ONE project).
+Due to some reports of having issues, it's possible that some firewalls may be converting this vsix file link into a .zip file.
+If that happens, just change the extension from .zip to .vsix.
 (Download 1.x version here)

 Automatic Versions is created and maintained by Precision Infinity.

 - Time Zone Offset (Pending further analysis)

 - ~~Visual Studio 2017 support~~ -- Done!

 - New Supported Project Types (misc) (Partially done.
 Package Version and Semantic Version completed, next up are manifest updates for vsix files and click once publish version.
 In the queue for analysis are wix, and xamarin).

 - ~~Startup performance improvement using new VS2017 async capabilities (this might have to be deferred until version 2.0 where the new version will no longer support older versions of VS. For 1.x we're trying to stay backwards compatible).~~ -- Done!